andreasmuelder/statecharts.online/chapters/05-orthogonal-states.md

 - You want to avoid tangled logic by splitting responsibilities across regions

 Examples:
-- In a smart home system, one region controls the lights, another handles heating.
+- In a smart home system, one region controls the fan, another handles the temperature.
 - In a vehicle, one region manages cruise control, another handles lane keeping.

 Each part has its own logic, but they run **together** as long as the parent orthogonal state is active.

+---

+## Example: Smart Home Temperature and Fan Control

+This statechart represents a system with two independent control mechanisms: one for temperature and one for fan operation.
+Each control mechanism can toggle between two states based on specific events (toggleTemp and toggleFan).
+The use of orthogonal regions allows the temperature and fan controls to operate independently, reflecting a design where both systems can be managed concurrently without interference.

+ <iframe src="https://play.itemis.io?model=3d020105-46b4-4572-9be6-8883cf13aad2" width="100%" height="800px" style="border: 1px solid" allowfullscreen></iframe>

 ---